 The \$52 million in potential tax lost would be enough to pay the full cost of responding to the latest Ebola outbreak 1.5 times over.

-MM6 Ltd's data, the tax paid in 2016 and 2017 as a proportion of revenues is much greater than what was paid in previous years - a sudden increase from less than 0.5% prior to 2015 to more than 6% after 2016.
-The royalties paid for the Kinsevere mine reported in health system.
-For example, the \$52 million in potential tax lost would be enough to pay the full cost of responding to the latest Ebola outbreak 1.5 times over.
-120 It could also go towards other poorly funded public health services.
-For example, in 2015, at one of the country's health facilities, one in two women who had given birth were detained for the non-payment of fees.
-Many were held for months and were denied ongoing healthcare until their bills were settled.
-121
+MMG Ltd's data, the tax paid in 2016 and 2017 as a proportion of revenues is much greater than what was paid in previous years - a sudden increase from less than 0.5% prior to 2015 to more than 6% after 2016.
+The royalties paid for the Kinsevere mine reported in the company's annual reports are also double those recorded in EITI, which raises questions over the figures the company is reporting.119 health system.
+For example, the \$52 million in potential tax lost would be enough to pay the full cost of responding to the latest Ebola outbreak 1.5 times over.120 It could also go towards other poorly funded public health services.
+For example, in 2015, at one of the country's health facilities, one in two women who had given birth were detained for the nonpayment of fees.
+Many were held for months and were denied ongoing healthcare until their bills were settled.121